 “Fortunately, I did not lose power nor cell service, and the worst part of the storm for me was, I could hear the wind so loud.
 I was fearful that a tornado would touch down near me,” he said.

 The National Weather Service confirmed that Hurrican Milton caused 19 tornadoes on land.
-A tornado forms by having instability in the atmosphere over mostly flat lands.
+A tornado forms by having instability in the atmosphere over mostly flat lands, according to the service’s website.

 “During the storm we had a tornado come through our front yard which we never expected, but luckily our house didn’t suffer any damage, but it did rip out a massive palm tree from the ground and toppled over our street lights,” Sean DeLany said.
 He owns a home in Sarasota, Florida.